-The Approved Provider, where relevant to do so, will appoint other educators at the service deemed to have the skill and ability to act as service supervisor in day to day charge of the service, in the absence of the Nominated Supervisor/Coordinator.
+The Approved Provider, and the Nominated Supervisor/s, may appoint other educators at the service deemed to have the skill and ability, to act as the responsible person in day to day charge of the service in the absence of the Nominated Supervisor/s or Approved Provider.
+(Refer Policy 10.22 - Determining the Responsible Person).

-Information regarding the appointment of the Nominated Supervisor and Responsible Persons in Charge will be documented as a staff record of the service.
+Information regarding the appointment of the Nominated Supervisor/s and Responsible Persons in Charge will be documented on the staff record of the service (National Regulation 145 and 146).